Cannabidiol, also known as CBD, in recent years has made headlines due to the rigorous medical and scientific research being done.

 CBD and THC share similar chemical structures: 21 carbon atoms, 30 hydrogen atoms, and 2 oxygen atoms.
 What sets them apart is a slight difference in how their atoms are arranged.

-THC binds with the cannabinoid 1 receptors in the brain, this produces that high feeling.
+We're often asked 'Does CBD get you high?', and the answer is no. THC binds with the cannabinoid 1 receptors in the brain, this produces that high feeling.
 CBD on the other hand binds weakly to cannabinoid 1 receptors.
 CBD can actually interfere with the binding of THC and lessen the psychoactive effects.

 CBDs chemical structure and the way the atoms are arranged make it a non psychoactive compound